adamjmurray/chorus.js/README.md

 ## Features

-- Generate multi-track songs with intuitive support for harmony-based compusition ("Western music").
+- Generate multi-track songs with intuitive support for harmony-based composition ("Western music").
 - Realtime and file-based MIDI I/O
+- Microtonal support for working with more than 12 pitches per octave

 ## Status